CarletonArchives/DROID-Batch-Processor/README.md

 This program is tested with DROID 6.0.1, which can be found at http://sourceforge.net/projects/droid

-Instructions to install DROID can be found at https://wiki.carleton.edu/display/ds/DROID+-+Digital+Record+Object+Identification

 ##Installing DROID (MAC)

 - Locate "droid-6.01.zip" in your downloads folder.